thewtex/thesis/introduction/background_and_significance.rst

 of the strain tensor is also obtained in a different coordinate system.
 This is advantageous since ultrasound image resolution in inherently highly anisotropic: resolution is inherently high along the axis of beam propation, but low lateral to beam propagation.
-As result, the quality of strain estimates in the axial direction are better than the lateral direction.
+As result, the quality of displacement estimates in the axial direction are better than the lateral direction.
 Angular compounding has the potential to improve image quality with an averaging effect, but also provides axial quality motion tracking when the beam is steered to what is the lateral